rietho/blogdown_website/content/blog/2021-12-22-How-to-setup-you-own-blog-using-blogdown/index.md

 ### Using your own domain

-### Wanna use your own domain?
+In case you are using Netlify, you end up with a link that looks something like `name-of-your-blog.netlify.app`.
+That itself may be everything you need.
+But you may want to have your blog online on a custom domain.
+Read more about domains [here](https://bookdown.org/yihui/blogdown/domain-name.html).
+In that case, you need to buy a domain.
+Depending on the domain, the cost itself starts from around 10$/year.
+There are a bunch of domain registrars where you can buy them.
+On choosing one watch out for potential hidden costs you might get charged.

-I was using Cloudflare to buy my domain.
-Cloudflare and Netlify need to be configured to work alongside each other.
-[Here](https://jaketrent.com/post/cloudflare-dns-netlify-host)'s a nice blog illustrating the steps.
+I was using [Cloudflare] to buy my domain, as the are offering free CNAME flattening.
+This includes, that my blog can be reahed via https://gapthemind.info (i.e. the `www` can be omitted).
+Both Cloudflare and Netlify need to be configured to work togehter.
+It took me a bit to figure out how, but [here](https://jaketrent.com/post/cloudflare-dns-netlify-host)'s a nice blog post illustrating the steps.

+## Summing things up

+There are many options how you can create your own blog.
+With blogdown you have a nice R package at your disposal giving you lot of options how to customise the look and feel of your blog.
+You can even use R markdown to generate content.
+In any case, I hope you find this post helpful.

+Happy blogging!